 - Location: Rodale Institute Midwest Organic Center, 3706 St. Peters Rd.
 Marion, IA 52302

 - Schedule: Interns work full-time for 12-16 weeks.
-Internships are available for spring or fall (see chart below).
+Internships are available for spring or summer (see chart below).
 Start and end dates are somewhat flexible, as long as they land within the given timeframe.

 - Deadlines: Application deadlines are listed below.
 If you miss a deadline or are interested in an internship that does not meet the minimum duration, please contact us at firstname.lastname@example.org, as exceptions can sometimes be made based on the needs of Rodale Institute.